St Edward's School, Oxford

 St Edward's School is a public school (English fee-charging boarding and day school) in Oxford, England.
 It is known informally as 'Teddies'.

 Approximately sixty pupils live in each of its thirteen houses.
 The school is a member of the Rugby Group, the Headmasters' and Headmistresses' Conference, and the Oxfordshire Independent and State School Partnership.
-Termly fees in 2022/2023 are £14,433 for boarding and £11,550 for day pupils.
+Termly fees in 2024/2025 are £15,906 (+ VAT) for boarding and £12,725 (+ VAT) for day pupils.
 The school is also affiliated to the Church of England.

 The school teaches the GCSE, A Level and International Baccalaureate (IB) qualifications.
 The sixth form is split evenly between pupils studying A Levels and the IB Diploma.

 History

-The school was founded in 1863 by Thomas Chamberlain, student of Christ Church, Oxford and vicar of St Thomas the Martyr's Church, Oxford.
-The original school building was Mackworth Hall, which then stood on New Inn Hall Street in central Oxford.
+The school was founded in 1863 by Thomas Chamberlain, student of Christ Church, Oxford, and vicar of St Thomas the Martyr's Church, Oxford.
+The school carries the name of St Edward the Martyr, King of England from 975 to 978.

+Early history

+The original school building was Mackworth Hall, which at that time stood on New Inn Hall Street in central Oxford.